abid-mohamed/DSTI-Agent_Base_Modelling/README.md

 	- The photon hits a particle.
 In this case it undergoes a loss of energy depending on the water characteristics and then gets deviated by a random angle following the Henyey–Greenstein Model. <br />
 <br />
 The above process is repeated until either the photon is lost or it reaches the photo-detector. <br />

+Mohamed ABID (2022, May 29).
+“ABM for Underwater optical wireless communication in a water tank” (Version 1.0.0).
+CoMSES Computational Model Library.
+Retrieved from: https://www.comses.net/codebases/23ce38af-ae87-47bf-b9e3-2523a54fe1a1/releases/1.0.0/